Skip to main content

 camunda.tasklist.opensearch.ssl.certificatePathPath to certificate used by OpenSearch-

-It's important to mention that by default Tasklist is always going to try to connect to Elasticsearch.
-To define what database is going to be used, the configuration below is mandatory (if this configuration is missed, Elasticsearch is the selected database):
+By default, Tasklist always tries to connect to Elasticsearch.
+To define the database to use, the configuration below is mandatory (if this configuration is missed, Elasticsearch is used as the selected database):

 NameDescriptionDefault value